rjmoggach/python-moshion/README.md

 ## What It Does

 Traditional 'datamoshing' involves removing I-frames from encoded videos to create encoding artifacts that appear to make frames melt into one another by inheriting the motion of the incoming footage.

-This is cool but the result is a still frame - we wanted a moving outgoing picture as well as the incoming motion/mosh texture.
+This is cool but the result is a moving still frame - we want a moving outgoing picture.
-By progressively deleting frames from the outgoing clip along with the I-frame of the incoming clip, we create a series of frames that represent the outgoing clip moshed by the motion of the incoming clip.
+By progressively deleting frames from the outgoing clip along with the I-frame of the incoming clip, we hope to create a series of frames that represent the outgoing clip moshed by the motion of the incoming clip.
 Give it a try.

+This has all been done before but usually only produces another video and without alot of flexibility for what we need.
+We work in discreet frames so **moshion** takes two image sequences, encodes them to create a moshed video and then extracts the new *moshed* frames as a new image sequence.

 ## Contributing